Prospect Hill Cemetery entrance sign in Schuylerville New York with cemetery grounds and hillside behind it

 Families with loved ones buried at Prospect Hill Cemetery often request one or more of the following services:

-For a broader overview of what we offer, visit our Services Hub.
+For a broader overview, visit our Services Hub.
 If you are planning around a visit, anniversary, or holiday, it can also help to review our FAQ before requesting service.

 Serving Schuylerville Families